November 11, 2018

 pipiens and Culex tarsalis, the two Culex species present in our area.
 When Culex numbers reached

-enough mosquitoes for testing to be needed.
-There were enough in 2011 and 2012.
-We did not test in 2011 due to
+been negative to date for West Nile virus in our district.
+In 2010, 2013, 2017 and 2018 there were not enough Culex mosquitoes for testing to be needed.
+We did not test in 2011 due to the

-either Culex species.
-The numbers required are most likely to occur in August when the population of Culex
+The numbers required are most likely to occur in August when the population of Culex peaks.

 Historically the floodwater mosquito Aedes vexans has been